angarsky/diveintopython/learn/functions/import_functions.md

 Now both the 'add' and 'subtract' functions from 'math_operations.py' can be called as follows: `print(add(2,3)) # Output: 5` and `print(subtract(5,3)) # Output: 2`

-## Common errors when importing functions in python and how to fix them
+## Common errors when importing functions in Python and how to fix them

 When importing functions in Python, common errors include **import errors**, **syntax errors**, and **module attribute errors**.